awsdocs/amazon-athena-user-guide/doc_source/accessing-athena.md

 ## Using the CLI<a name="Using-CLI"></a>

  You can access Amazon Athena using the AWS CLI\.
-For more information, see the [AWS CLI Reference for Athena](https://docs.aws.amazon.com/cli/latest/reference/athena/)\.
+For more information, see the [AWS CLI reference for Athena](https://docs.aws.amazon.com/cli/latest/reference/athena/)\.